 Early Origins of the Dashwold family

-in early days.
+The surname Dashwold was first found in Norfolk at Cockley Cley, a small village and parish.
+However, some of the family were found at Kirtlington in Oxfordshire in early days.
 "The east end of the south aisle forms the sepulchral chapel of the Dashwood family, who have a mansion in the parish [of Kirtlington]."

 Early History of the Dashwold family

 This web page shows only a small excerpt of our Dashwold research.
-Another 113 words (8 lines of text) covering the years 1662, 1734, 1658 and 1724 are included under the topic Early Dashwold History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1662, 1734, 1658 and 1724 are included under the topic Early Dashwold History in all our PDF Extended History products and printed products wherever possible.

 Dashwold Spelling Variations

-of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dashwold include Dashwood, Dashwoode and others.